Introduction

 _images/components.png

-All these components are discribed in the documentation.
+All these components are described in the documentation.